Licensed-Idiot/Swaydots/README.md

 ```bash
 sudo yay -S --needed $(awk '{print $1}'  packages.lst)
 ```
-and it should download the latest version of each package. (you can use paru if you want, it's just a package list)
+and it should download the latest version of each package. (you can use paru if you want, it's just a package list).
+Also install Btop from [here](https://github.com/aristocratos/btop?tab=readme-ov-file#installation), and follow it's installation guide

 3. **Install Oh-my-zsh on powerlevel10k**